It turned me from a freshman to a professional lumber trader within one week. - George Deng, Olympic Industries

 Upcoming 2017 Wood Basics Courses Locations and Dates

-Please contact Elizabeth Conner if you would like to be placed on a waiting list should any courses in 2017 sell out.
+Fall 2017 Waiting List - You may register for the Summer 2017 Course or contact Elizabeth Conner if you wish to be placed on a waiting list should there be any cancellations for the Fall 2017 course.

 Wood Basics History